Getting started with subscriptions

 - Who the subscribers are

 - How customers are paying for their subscriptions

 - How subscription data changes over time

 Subscription data needs to be stored in Shopify to optimize the merchant’s experience.
 Having key business data in a single, central place is advantageous for merchants and helps reduce synchronization cost and risk across multiple systems.

-- Recurring revenue reports on active subscribers, new subscribers, churned subscribers
+- Recurring revenue reports on active subscribers, new subscribers, and churned subscribers

 - Shopify Email campaigns targeted to new subscribers or churned subscribers

-- Shopify Flow workflows triggered by a subscribed churned or a new subscriber
+- Shopify Flow workflows triggered by a subscribed, churned, or new subscriber

-We encourage partners and developers to use the subscription data in Shopify and go beyond the above examples to provide creative solutions for merchants.
+We encourage Partners and developers to use the subscription data in Shopify to provide creative solutions for merchants.